-On the due date (or before), you must upload an electronic version of various components (in .doc or .docx format) to the Canvas course page (https://elearning.ufl.edu/), where it will be run through Turnitin.
+On the due date (or before), you must upload an electronic version of various components (in .doc or .docx format - or ppt/pptx for presentations) to the Canvas course page (https://elearning.ufl.edu/), where it will be run through Turnitin.
 If there is any evidence of plagiarism, you forfeit credit towards the writing requirement, receive a grade of zero for the assignment, and be reported to Student Judicial Affairs.

 Research components will lose five percentage points for each day they are late (including weekends and holidays).
-An assignment is considered late if it is not submitted electronically by 11:59 p.m. on the due date.
+An assignment is considered late if it is not submitted electronically by 9:00 p.m. on the due date.
 Each additional 24 hours beyond that point will automatically reduce the maximum possible grade for the assignment by five percent.
-No submissions will be accepted after a week from the deadline without arranged accommodation with Dr. Bogart.
+No submissions will be accepted after a week from the deadline without arranged accomation with Dr. Bogart or Head TA.